HB-2671

 Plain Language

-Covered entities must minimize the collection, processing, use, and storage of age verification information to only what is strictly necessary for three purposes: verifying the user's age, obtaining parental consent, or maintaining compliance records.
-This is a data minimization obligation specific to age verification data — it prohibits secondary uses of age information beyond these three enumerated purposes.
+Covered entities must minimize age verification data by limiting its collection, processing, use, and storage to what is strictly necessary for three purposes: verifying user age, obtaining verifiable parental consent, and maintaining compliance records.
+This is a data minimization obligation specific to age information — it does not permit secondary use of age data for advertising, profiling, or any purpose beyond the enumerated three.

 Statutory Text